-- 7. Copying or distribution of any part of the web stream is not permitted.
-The City reserves all rights in relation to its copyright of the web stream. - 8.
-A sign will be prominently displayed at each Council Meeting notifying attendees that the meeting will be web streamed. - The Presiding Member is to make an announcement at the start of every meeting, drawing attention to the fact that Council meetings will be web streamed. - 10.
-All efforts will be made to avoid filming members of the public. - 11.
+- 7. A sign will be prominently displayed at each Council Meeting notifying attendees that the meeting will be web streamed. - 8.
+The Presiding Member is to make an announcement at the start of every meeting, drawing attention to the fact that Council meetings will be web streamed. - 9.
+All efforts will be made to avoid filming members of the public. - 10.
 The Presiding Member may decide to cease web streaming at any time during a Council Meeting.